 Polyvinyl liner

 Bentonite

 6 inches of silt loam or finer material

 To be effective in reducing peak runoff rates, locate the basin where it can intercept most of the runoff from the site, typically a low elevation that is near freshwater wetlands.
-Like all stormwater best management practices, wet basins must not be constructed in wetland resource areas other than isolated land subject to flooding, bordering land subject to flooding, land subject to coastal storm flowage, and riverfront area.
+Like all stormwater best management practices, wet basins must not be constructed in wetland Resource Areas other than isolated land subject to flooding, bordering land subject to flooding, land subject to coastal storm flowage, and riverfront area.
 Select a location that can accommodate the need to attenuate peak discharge rates without adversely impacting nearby wetland resources.

+Designing wet basins for multiple storms will provide peak rate control.
+In such instances, design the upper stages of wet basins to provide temporary storage of larger storms (i.e., 10, 25, and 100-year 24-hr. storms).
+Wet basins are generally ineffective in controlling the post-development increase in runoff volume, although some infiltration does occur, as well as evaporation in summer months.

 It is preferable to create the wet basin by excavating a pit below the grade of land.
-When this is not feasible, an earthern embankment can be created.
+When this is not feasible, an earthen embankment can be created.
 Embankments or dams created to store more than 15 acre-feet, or that are more than 6 feet high, are under the jurisdiction of the Massachusetts Department of Conservation and Recreation (DCR) Office of Dam Safety and must be constructed, inspected, and maintained according to DCR guidelines.